lop-Louis/northbook/docs/index.md

     details: Quick checks that catch 80% of issues.
 ---

+<a href="#governance-safety" data-primary-action>Use these starting links to keep guidance, tone, and UI aligned.</a>
 Guidance stays light on chores.
 When you need the step-by-step checklist, jump to [runbooks](/runbooks/) (Coming soon).

 ## Governance & Safety